-Lack of timely and dedicated tech support is probably the biggest problem with open-source vulnerability scanners.
+Lack of timely and dedicated tech support is probably the biggest problem with open source vulnerability scanners.
 Open-source scanners are mostly built by developers and testers to develop proofs of concept or to automate some of their tasks.
-These tools become popular among the community because they are free, and people instantly start using them out of curiosity.
+These tools have become popular among the community because they are free, and people instantly start using them out of curiosity.

 But these developers/testers don’t invest in providing dedicated technical support to their users.
 Users just have to rely on communities to ask questions/problems or fix them themselves.

 In some cases, the tools even get discontinued altogether.
 They struggle with numerous bugs and feature limitations making these tools less reliable in the long run.
 You cannot afford to spend time trying to fix the tool when hundreds of vulnerabilities are lurking around in your environment.